Compensation After a Fire Truck Crash in Ada, OK

 Reckless Driving

-Egregious emergency driving removes the emergency exemption.
+Egregious emergency driving eliminates emergency protection.

 Legal Frameworks for Fire Truck Cases